wwt/git-foundations/sections/section_1.md

 docker info
 ```

-:white_check_mark: If your output looks something like this, you are all set:
+:clap: If your output looks something like this, you are all set:

 // SCREENSHOT